hmurtaza720/Data-Science-Projects/README.md

 **Key Insights:**
 - Credit history is the single most powerful predictor of loan approval
-- Higher income alone does not guarantee approval without good credit history
+- Higher income alone does not guarantee approval without a good credit history
 - Logistic Regression achieved **~80–82% accuracy** and is preferred for interpretability
-- The model can automate initial screening and significantly reduce processing time
+- The model can automate initial loan screening and significantly reduce manual processing time

 ---

-### ✅ Task 3 — Customer Churn Prediction (Bank Customers)
+### 📉 Project 3 — Customer Churn Prediction (Bank Customers)

-**Objective:** Identify which bank customers are at risk of leaving so the bank can take proactive retention action.
+**Objective:** Identify which bank customers are at risk of leaving so the bank can take proactive retention action before losing them.

 **Dataset:** [Churn Modelling Dataset — Kaggle](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling)

 **Approach:**
-- Dropped non-predictive identifiers (RowNumber, CustomerId, Surname)
+- Dropped non-predictive identifier columns (RowNumber, CustomerId, Surname)
 - Applied Label Encoding to Gender and One-Hot Encoding to Geography
 - Built visualizations for age, balance, number of products, salary, and credit score
 - Trained **Random Forest** and **Gradient Boosting** classifiers